Cruise Port schedule, live map, terminals, news

-- terminal address - "Grosser Grasbrook, 20457 Hamburg, Germany"
+- address - "Grosser Grasbrook, 20457 Hamburg, Germany"

 - location (GPS coordinates) - latitude=53.538847, longitude 9.996607

-- HafenCity cruise terminal has two ship berths (quays) with lengths 295 m (968 ft) and 330 m (1080 ft).
+HafenCity cruise terminal has two ship berths/quays with lengths 295 m (968 ft) and 330 m (1080 ft).
 The terminal has a short term parking area (max capacity 350 vehicles) located some 200 m / 660 ft away.
 The terminal is located some 50 m away from the nearest metro station.

 Hamburg-Altona cruise terminal

-- terminal address - "Edgar-Engelhard-Kai, 22767 Hamburg, Germany"
+- address - "Edgar-Engelhard-Kai, 22767 Hamburg, Germany"

 - location (GPS coordinates) - latitude=53.5435964, longitude 9.9372181

-- The Altona cruise terminal (single-story building) was inaugurated in June 2011.
+Altona terminal (1-story building) was inaugurated in June 2011.
 The construction started in 2008.
 The ship berth (360 m / 1180 ft long quay) was finished in 2009.
 The terminal's area is sized 3100 m2 / 33400 ft2.
 The berth's restrictions are vessel length 300 m (985 ft) and draft 12 m (39 ft).

-Hamburg-Steinwerder cruise terminal (new)
+(NEW) Hamburg-Steinwerder cruise terminal

-- terminal address - "Buchheisterstrasse 14, 20457 Hamburg, Germany"
+- address - "Buchheisterstrasse 14, 20457 Hamburg, Germany"

 - location (GPS coordinates) - latitude=53.5296218, longitude 9.9603356

-The 9000 m2 / 96900 ft 2 area is surrounded by cargo containers and other multi-purpose terminals, also shipyards and warehouses.
-The berth's restrictions are vessel length 360 m (1180 ft) and draft 12 m (39 ft).
+The 9000 m2 / 96900 ft 2 area is surrounded by cargo containers and other multi-purpose terminals, also by shipyards and warehouses.
+The berth's vessel restrictions are max LOA length 360 m (1180 ft) and max draft 12 m (39 ft).

-- There are separate embarkation and disembarkation passenger areas with a total capacity 8000 served by 2 parallel bridges.
-The terminal has its own 35000 m2 / 376740 ft2 parking area (max capacity 1500 vehicles) plus 20 lots dedicated to taxis, buses and service trucks.
+There are 2 separate buildings (for passenger embarkation and disembarkation) with combined capacity 8000 passengers, served by 2 parallel boarding bridges (mobile).
+Steinwerder Terminal has its own 35000 m2 / 376740 ft2 parking area (max capacity 1500 vehicles) plus 20 lots dedicated to taxis, buses and service trucks.

 The Uberseebrücke terminal serves sailing boats and smaller-sized cruise ships.
 It is located close to St Pauli-Landungsbrücken.
 Originally, its building dates from 1930, but during WW2 (1939-1045) it was destroyed and later rebuilt.

 Hafen Hamburg port has dedicated terminals for handling all types of cargo (TEU containers, general, bulk, grab, project, agri, liquid, oil, gas), reusable waste products, recyclable materials.
-The port's site area is sized over 70 km2 (30 ml2) with more than 50 handling facilities, 290 ship berths (including for containerships bulk/break bulk cargo carriers, tankers, ro-ro, feeders, inland waterway vessels.
+The port's site area is sized over 70 km2 (30 ml2) with more than 50 handling facilities, 290 ship berths (including for containerships bulk/breakbulk cargo carriers, tankers, ro-ro, feeders, inland waterway vessels.

 - port address - "Hamburg Cruise Center, Steinstrasse 7, 20095 Hamburg, Germany"

-- UN-LOCODE (United Nations location code) - DEHAM.
+- UN-LOCODE (United Nations location code) - DEHAM

 - supported by excellent road, rail and air infrastructure